VinceVi83/Livechart-Update-Myanimelist/README.md

 pip install beautifulsoup4 lxml playwright py -m playwright install

-To use script, it need to get html from www.livechart.me/users/library How to get it :
+To use script, you need to get html from www.livechart.me/users/library How to get it :
 On browser, go to www.livechart.me/users/library
 Sort by "My Finished Date"